AdamSaleh797/LoRDraft/README.md

 Once you have a set of changes you'd like to commit, first publish them to a new branch.
 If you are not a contributor for the repository, first make a fork and push your changes to a branch of the forked repository.
 From there, open a pull request into the `main` branch.
-Either @ClaytonKnittel or @Moniino will be automatically requested as reviewers, depending on which files were changed.
+Either @ClaytonKnittel or @AdamSaleh797 will be automatically requested as reviewers, depending on which files were changed.

 Before merging, all of the GitHub actions must pass, and you need an approval